TheoKanning/Blink-192/README.md

-# Blinky #
+# Blink-192 #
-Blinky is an experimental Raspberry Pi project to use [OpenCV](https://opencv.org/) and a Waveshare AlphaBot to pick up all the small things.
+Blink-192 is an experimental Raspberry Pi project to use [OpenCV](https://opencv.org/) and a Waveshare AlphaBot to pick up all the small things.

-Blinky is made with the following hardware:
+Blink-192 is made with the following hardware:
 * Raspberry Pi 3
 * Waveshare AlphaBot - I bought [this kit](https://www.amazon.com/gp/product/B01N1JWFKZ/ref=oh_aui_detailpage_o09_s00?ie=UTF8&psc=1) without a Pi Included
 * Raspberry Pi Camera 2